 ALL INCLUDED

-After years of meticulous work, The Star Barn Village stands today as a premier wedding venue in Central Pennsylvania.
-Surrounded by rolling farmland, this working organic farm includes an orchard, vineyard, and a charming petting zoo known as “The Shepherd’s Staff.”
+After years of meticulous work, The Star Barn stands today as a premier wedding venue in Central Pennsylvania.
+Surrounded by rolling hills, this organic farm includes an orchard, vineyard, and a charming petting zoo known as “The Shepherd’s Staff.”
 Beyond weddings, Stone Gables Estate hosts public events year-round, including Harvest Days, Heritage Days, 4th of July celebrations, the Lincoln Event, Easter festivities, an antique car show, Veterans Day ceremonies, and the beloved Drive-Thru Christmas Light Show.

 Your Experience Includes: